ernisv/Endex3/README.md

 With increased X gantry weight there are more possibilities for it to get out of alignment.
 If dual Z solution uses belt-synchronized Z sides, it may be less relevant, but still useful.

 This conversion has two blocks of equal size on which X extrusion could be rested until a touch (manually, with heads out of bed area in park positions).
-Right block can be left attached permanently, but left one blocks X head movement when attached, so it is a clip-on to be attached only during alignment.
+Right block can remain attached permanently, but left one blocks X head movement when attached, so it is a clip-on to be attached only during alignment.
 <p align="center">
 <img src="media/tramming-block.jpg" alt="Left ooze block" width="400" border="2">
 </p>